 Prevent household members from falling by implementing the following measures:

-Keep the ﬂoors dry to prevent any slipping especially in the kitchen and bathrooms.
+- Keep the ﬂoors dry to prevent any slipping, especially in the kitchen and bathrooms.

-Always have on hand sturdy step stools to use when reaching for things in closets or the top kitchen cabinets.
+- Keep sturdy step stools to use when reaching for things in closets or the top kitchen cabinets.

-Use soft and protective mats under play equipment.
+- Use soft and protective mats under play equipment.

-Teach kids under 6 years of age to avoid climbing on bunk beds.
+- Teach kids under 6 years of age to avoid climbing on bunk beds.

-Add non-slip rubber mats in your bathroom to avoid slipping after a shower.
+- Add non-slip rubber mats in your bathroom to avoid slipping after a shower.

-Require children riding bikes or skateboards to wear approved helmets at all times.
+- Require children riding bikes or skateboards to wear approved helmets at all times.

 Fires & Burns